Chinz/slate_apidocs/source/index.html.md

 It is available at http://curl.haxx.se/ .

 All the cURL examples use the following options(flags):
+-  `--insecure`
--  `--insecure` bypasses validation of the HTTPS certificate.
+      Bypasses validation of the HTTPS certificate.
 In actual usage, the FODIM RESTful API should be configured to use a  user-supplied  certificate and this option is not necessary.

+-  `-i`
--  `-i` returns HTTP response headers.
+      returns HTTP response headers.

 #  List of supported APIs